computersarecool/willynolan.com/_posts/research/2017-04-11-structured-light-calibration.md

             width: 640
             height: 360

-    - p: "Using structured light, which is essentially the simultaneous projection and photographing of different black and white images, this problem can be fixed.
-Example structured light patterns are below."
+    - p: "Using structured light (in this case that means the simultaneous projection and photographing of different black and white images) the distortion can be fixed."

     - figure:
         type: figure
         content:
           -
             src: "/assets/media/research/structured-light-calibration/fifth.jpg"
-            alt: Structured light patterns
+            alt: Example structured light patterns
-            caption: Structured light patterns
+            caption: Example structured light patterns
             width: 215
             height: 144